-Network research has traditionally been divided across the software and hardware gap with the Computer Science community focused on the higher layers of the protocol stack, while assuming best-effort packet forwarding offered by the switch/router ASICs, while orthogonal efforts in the Electrical Engineering community advanced the switch/router hardware to support ever-increasing raw speeds across a multitude of physical channels.
+Network research has traditionally been divided across the software and hardware gap of two communities.
+The Computer Science community has focused on the higher layers of the protocol stack, while assuming best-effort packet forwarding offered by the switch/router ASICs.
+Orthogonal efforts in the Electrical Engineering community have advanced the switch/router hardware to support ever-increasing raw speeds across a multitude of physical channels.
 This simple packet forwarding API has helped shield one community from the other, and has lead to unbelievable success.

 However, this API is quickly becoming obsolete.
-The emerging software defined networking and network function virtualization trends have provided a compelling approach towards a smarter and more flexible (software-based) networking.
+The emerging software-defined networking (SDN) and network function virtualization (NFV) trends have provided a compelling approach towards a smarter and more flexible (software-based) networking.
 Still, the performance of software-based networks leveraging general-purpose computer architectures is below par, especially considering the expected increases in traffic volumes and amount of connected endpoints.
-These challenges can be addressed via novel approaches that leverage hardware-software co-design techniques, or exploit currently emerging high performance programmable data planes or fast network processing frameworks such as P4, NetFPGA, Openstate, etc.
+These challenges can be addressed via novel approaches that leverage hardware-software co-design techniques, or exploit currently emerging high-performance programmable data planes or fast network processing frameworks, such as P4, NetFPGA, OpenState, etc.

 Examples of research areas considered in IEEE HPSR 2018 include:

 - Architectures of high-performance switches and routers, with a focus towards reconfigurable pipelines (P4, Openflow, etc).

 - High-speed packet processors.

 - Trade-off between deployability in hardware and processing flexibility.